 Building owners should consider engaging with “energy audit services” to ensure they are taking the right steps toward compliance.
 These services can provide tailored recommendations based on the specific needs of each building.

-Local Law 97 has significant implications for tenants and the rental market in New York City.
+Significant implications for tenants and the rental market in New York City.
 As building owners invest in compliance measures, these costs may be passed on to tenants in the form of higher rents.
 However, improved energy efficiency can also lead to lower utility bills, benefiting tenants in the long run.

 Moreover, compliance with Local Law 97 can enhance the overall quality of rental properties, making them more attractive to prospective tenants.
 Buildings that meet or exceed emissions standards are likely to see increased demand, as environmentally conscious renters seek sustainable living options.